Kastellaun: History

 In 1437, the Counts of Sponheim died out, and the inheritance fell with the Amt of Kastellaun to Stephen, Count Palatine of Simmern-Zweibrücken and the Lord of Baden, who ruled it jointly.
 Frederick I acquired the Principality of Simmern and a share of the County of Sponheim from the Veldenz legacy, which he ruled, after the last Count of Veldenz had died, from Kastellaun.
 He was therefore the actual founder of the Palatinate-Simmern line.
 Frederick I and his brother Louis divided their father's holdings between them once again in 1459.
 Louis got the Duchy of Zweibrücken and Frederick resided in Simmern.
 The Palatinate-Simmern share of the County of Sponheim passed in 1560 to the Count Palatine Zweibrücken and in 1569 to Palatinate-Birkenfeld under Zweibrücken hegemony.

 Living at the castle until 1594 were various bailiffs (Amtmänner) who represented the joint lords’ (the County of Veldenz, the Margraviate of Baden, Palatinate-Simmern and Palatinate-Zweibrücken) interests.
 Margrave Edward Fortunatus was driven out of Baden-Baden in 1594 and sought refuge at the castle, thereby making it a residence once again.
 In the course of the Thirty Years' War (1618–1648), the town was occupied by Spaniards, Swedes, Lorrains, Hessians and Frenchmen.
 Great Plague epidemics raged.

-The Sponheim lordship began to come to an end in 1687 as many parts of the Rhine's left bank were being occupied by King Louis XIV's troops in the Nine Years' War (known in Germany as the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession).
+The Sponheim lordship began to come to an end in 1687 as many parts of the Rhine's left bank were being occupied by Louis XIV's troops in the Nine Years' War (known in Germany as the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession).
 The main result of the occupation for Kastellaun was the castle's and the town's destruction.
 In 1776, the joint lordship ended definitively, and the Amt and town of Kastellaun passed to Palatinate-Zweibrücken.

 During the French Revolutionary Wars, the region was occupied in 1793 and 1794 by French troops and in 1798 it was assigned to the Department of Rhin-et-Moselle, thereby making it French until the Congress of Vienna in 1815.
 Then, Kastellaun became part of the Prussian Rhine Province.

 In 1820, the castle passed into private ownership.
 In 1884, the town bought the property and gave the ruin its first renovation.

 Since 1946, Kastellaun has been part of the then newly founded state of Rhineland-Palatinate.
 On 14 September 1969, it was granted town rights once again.

 The castle hill and the ruins underwent renovation and restoration once again between 1990 and 1993.
 In 1999, the first castle house was rebuilt, followed by a second in 2005.
 On 9 September 2007, a documentation centre was dedicated as the “House of Regional History”.